Boracay: Establishment of Malay and Aklan

+During the Marcos dictatorship

+Displacement of the Boracay Ati people (1978 onwards)

 On Nov.
 10, 1978, six years after the declaration of Martial Law under Ferdinand Marcos, 65 Philippine islands including Boracay was declared "tourist zones and marine reserves" without any mention of the status of the Ati who were the original residents of the island.

-This de facto dispossession of Ati lands on Boracay by Marcos placed the islands under the control of the Philippine Tourism Authority, and marked the beginning of rapid development on the island.
+The de facto dispossession of Ati lands on Boracay by Marcos placed the islands under the control of the Philippine Tourism Authority, and marked the beginning of rapid development on the island.
 In turn, this resulted in the further marginalization of the Boracay Ati for decades.

+Decline of plantations and fishing industry (1970s)

+Boracay in the 1970s, during the decline of its fishing industry, before it shifted to tourism as a source of income.

+The production of copra and fishing were major industries in the island.
+However, due to overharvesting by fishers and the destruction of coral reefs due to cyanide fishing during this era, the fishing industry saw a decline.
+By the 1980s, the price of copra had declined, encouraging tourism as an alternative source of income for the island.